magenta-cuda/alt-w3tc-minify/README.md

             $compressed);
     }

-observe the " . '_' . " in the third line.
+observe the " . '_' . " in the fifth and thirteen lines.

 ## The YUI Compressor does not always work.